Montana Legal Justice attorneys ensure that our clients are informed, educated, and empowered during every step of their path to justice.

 Lael enjoys exploring trails in hiking boots or on cross-country skis, shopping at thrift stores, remodeling her 1920’s house, playing scrabble, and causing a raucous with her book club.

-Lia Lopez is our office manager/legal assistant and has been with Montana Legal Justice since the fall of 2014.
+Lia Lopez is our Office Manager and has been with Montana Legal Justice since the fall of 2014.
 She received a Bachelor of Science degree in Psychology from Texas State University in 2004.
 A Texas native, Lia has enjoyed her migration through the southwest and up north to Montana over the last ten years.
 She has a diverse working background, but has always had a special interest in the law and our judicial system.

 Lia enjoys spending time outdoors – hiking, backpacking, biking and playing on the river.
 She looks forward to continuing her outdoor education and expanding her activities to take advantage of what this Big Sky Country has to offer!

-Risdon Hathaway is furry assistant with MTLJ.
+Risdon Hathaway is a furry assistant with MTLJ who hails from Missoula, MT.
 He loves to greet our clients and show them around the office.
 He enjoys napping on his bed, treats and hiking with his family up Pattee Canyon.